-Jasmin must write or she is subject to mood swings.
-Her short story fiction has been published in various magazines, including Open Pen, Haverthorn, Hark and The Cadaverine, and her flash fiction has been shortlisted for the Kilburn Literary Festival Flash Fiction competition, as well as winning the TSS Monthly 500 Contest.
+Jasmin Kirkbride is a writer and editor.
+She is currently undertaking a PhD in Creative and Critical Writing at UEA, exploring climate change in science fiction and hope in ecocritical dystopias.
+Her fiction has appeared in magazines including Fictive Dream, Ash Tales, Haverthorn, and on the cover of Open Pen, and has been shortlisted for awards including the 2019 EVENT Magazine Speculative Fiction Contest.
 Jasmin has also written a series of self-help books aimed at young adults, including Stress Less, Believe in Yourself, Boost and Don’t Panic.
 Her writing is represented be Sandra Sawicka at Marjacq literary agency, and she is currently working on her first full-length novel.
+For more information, visit: www.jasminkirkbride.com.

 Q: If you could travel in the past, which one of the great writers would you like to meet and why?